MWatty/the-office-memory-game-pet-edition/README.md

 ### Testing User Stories from User Experience (UX) Section

+#### Visitors

-   1. As a First Time Visitor, I
+   1. As Visitor, I want the site to be simple to navigate.

         1.
         2.
         3.

+   2. As Visitor, I want the site to be visually appealing.

+        1.
+        2.
+        3.

+    3. As Visitor, I want simple and clear insturctions on how to play the game.

+        1.
+        2.
+        3.

+    4. As Visitor, I want to be able to play this game on all devices without impacting on quality.

+        1.
+        2.
+        3.

+    5. As Visitor, I want to have fun and have a sense of competition.

+        1.
+        2.
+        3.

+#### Site Owner

+1. As a site owner, I want visitors to find this site visually appealing.

+    1.
+    2.
+    3.

+2. As a site owner, I want visitors to enjoy the game and have fun.

+    1.
+    2.
+    3.

+3. As a site owner, I want this site to be responsive so that visitors can play the game on all devices.

+    1.
+    2.
+    3.

+4. As a site owner, I want visitors to have a sense of competition when playing with the aim of attracting visitors back to play.

+    1.
+    2.
+    3.

-* No spacing bwtween the word flips and the flip counter on the game.html page, amended and working much better
+* No spacing between the word flips and the flip counter on the game.html page, amended and working much better

 * Audio for card fliping is not adequate the sound is too slow and only makes a sound for every second card.
 This needs to be changed.